yaskyj/data-wrangling/OpenStreetMap+Data+Wrangling+with+MongoDB.md

 ### <a id='section3_1'>Basic Field Validation on Data Entry</a>
 Most programs have basic field validations to improve the quality of data being input into the system.
 Some of the problems in the data could be fixed during entry just by having formatting masks (e.g only allowing five integers in zip codes) and performing check routines (e.g. are those gps coordinates in or near the zip code being tagged).
+* **Benefits**
+As common errors on certain field types are identified, these new checks can be put in place.
+These field validations and check routines will provide better data on initial input which will ultimately lesson the burden of manually/programmically cleaning the data.
+* **Anticipated Issues**
+The world is a big place and different locations have different conventions for place names, street names, postal codes, etc. Coming up with common validations and using traditional programming routines to check for this variety (i.e. long if/else statements) can be problematic to build and will never capture the infinite variety of these errors.
+Also adding to the complexity are the myriad of languages around the world.
+Deep learning could be used to review datasets with correct and incorrect tags.
+This could correct entries to a certain probabilty threshold while flaging others for review, however the constant server burden could be cost prohibitive for an open source project.

 ### <a id='section3_2'>Conclusion</a>
 While a remarkable amount of data gets entered into OpenStreetMap, programmatic and manual cleaning after the data has been entered should be secondary to robust data validation upon entry.
 The data reviewed was fairly clean, but there appears to be a number of small anomalies (e.g. 'CO' being entered as a postcode, Unicode characters being added to fields).
 While looking at a small set of data these problems are easily identified, as the dataset reviewed grows manual corrections and small cleaning routines are not able to keep up with the lack of consistency.